 - Q Should I talk to my doctor about my stage 1 basal cell carcinoma symptoms?

-- Q How does stage 1 basal cell carcinoma affect the body?
+- Q Does stage 1 basal cell carcinoma affect men differently than women?

-- Q What is stage 1 basal cell carcinoma?
+- Q Are there alternative treatments for stage 1 basal cell carcinoma?